zvxzdx/runeforge-wiki-ru/home.md

 > **Construction ahead!**
 > We currently change the domain name for the Runeforge Wiki!
 This will lead to many issues with the webpage during the transfer, please be patient until we finished construction.
-{.is-danger}
+>
+>For savety, Discord and Github login methods got disabled temporary {.is-danger}